splx-ai/agentic-radar/README.md

 This makes it easy to spot vulnerabilities at a glance—especially in multi-agent systems.

   <img src="docs/test_results.png" alt="Test Results Example" />

+### CI/CD Workflow

+To integrate Agentic Radar into your CI/CD pipeline, you can use the [provided GitHub Actions workflow example](https://github.com/splx-ai/agentic-radar/blob/main/examples/github_workflow/auto-agentic-radar.yaml).
+Just paste the YAML to the `.github/workflows` directory of your repository.

+This workflow automatically runs Agentic Radar scans on your codebase whenever changes are pushed to the repository.
+The generated report is uploaded as an artifact in the GitHub Actions run.

 ## Roadmap 📈